 Oil prices are down for a third day as comments from Russia’s oil minister tally with previous suggestions that oil output cap limits could be softened at the June OPEC meeting.
 That fall in prices also comes despite oil outages in Venezuela, Iran and Libya.

 By around mid-afternoon Friday, the price of Brent crude oil was down 2.31% at $77.01 per barrel.
 The price of US WTI oil, meanwhile, slid 2.66% to $66.83 per barrel.

 Growing signs of easier OPEC output cap

-Following news earlier in the week that some OPEC members had suggested there could be an easier hand on the current output cap agreement, Russia’s energy minister, Alexander Novak has suggested that the agreement could begin to wind down.
+Following news earlier in the week that some had suggested there could be an easier hand on the current output cap agreement, Russia’s energy minister, Alexander Novak has suggested that the agreement could begin to wind down.

 “The moment is coming when we should consider assessing ways to exit the deal very seriously and gradually ease quotas on output cuts,” Novak said, according to Reuters.